moneroexamples/fiberpool/README.md

 careful synchronization of access to common resources.

-The boost::fiber library solves theses issues as it allows to run multiple fibers on single thread, concurently.
+The boost::fiber library minimizes theses issues as it allows to run multiple fibers on single thread or multiple threads, concurently.
+Therefore one can run multiple  "simultaneously" tasks/fibers on a single thread without worring about synchronization "simultaneously".

+However, the boost::fiber library lacks a tool for easy submitions and managment of tasks/fibers to be executed by several threads.
+The FiberPool library addresses this, by providing an easy way for spanning server worker threads and submitting tasks/fibers to them.

 ## Requirements